ArtisticPhoenix/Cli/README.md

 1.0.0 - initial commits

-1.0.1 - minor bug fix for required args
+1.0.1 - minor bug fix - for required args (were not acutally requiring)

 1.0.2 - added method `getCurrentRequestType()`

+1.0.3 - minor bug fix - When passing a config array to fromConfig() that does not have any options an empty string was sent to setArgument($shortName, $longName=null, $doc='', array $options=[])

 And that is pretty much it, Enjoy!